paulgmiller/paulgmiller.github.io/_posts/2018-04-12-real-blockchain.md

   I was kind of amazed how few of these I knew.
 Maybe I need to catch up or maybe it's mostly BS.
   The #1 token by market cap [EOS](https://eos.io/faq) seems to be makign a lot of computing claims but I haven't really read any articles about it.
   This cracked me up Q:"What does EOS stand for?"
 A: "We believe that EOS means different things to different people.".
+W00f
-W00f [Golem](https://golem.network/) and [Filecoin](https://filecoin.io/) seem more real but do peoeple really want to airbnb their machines?
+- [Golem](https://golem.network/) and [Filecoin](https://filecoin.io/) seem more real but do peoeple really want to airbnb their machines?

+## follow up  4/2
+- [uport](http://developer.uport.me/) seems like almost a real product.
+That's neat.
+- [ipfs](https://ipfs.io/) which seems like the filesystem that will back filecoing seem [pretty cool](https://github.com/ipfs/awesome-ipfs) git plus bit torrent == neat.